 - Interface with hardware through device drivers

 To add and remove code from the Linux kernel at rum time we use a machine called loadable kernel module.
 They are responsible for communication between kernel and hardware without having to know the functionality of hardware and they are perfect for the drivers of the device.
 Kernel module run in kernel space.
 Memory addresses of kernel space and user space are unique and they don’t overlap.
-This methodology shows that the applications that run in user space have reliable view of hardware, irrespective of the platform of hardware.
+This methodology shows that the applications that run in user space have a reliable view of hardware, irrespective of the platform of hardware.

 A device tree is a tree data structure that provides information about the connected hardware devices that are not discoverable themself and other on-chip peripherals of an SoC.
 Some of the automatically non-discoverable on-chip peripherals are I2C, UART, SP, ethernet, etc. On the contrary, the USB device has the capability or intelligence to inform its presence to the operating system dynamically.